LIS561/syllabi/md/Assignments.md

 - A longer, lucid explanation of the question and the obstacle that it identifies;
 - A justification for why the question is important;
 - Some remarks on the context in which the question arose: how did you recognize that it was a problem?

+(2) Lucid responses: carefully worded responses to a colleague's critical question.
+These should include:

+A brief restatement of the question;
+A brief summary of your approach -- this could resolve the problem or show it in a new light;
+A longer, lucid explanation of your approach;
+A justification for your approach.

+We are open to other ways for you to engage with the reading and with your fellow classmates in the forums and we may discover other forms of reading response as we go.